Use case / couples

 Honeydue

-Honeydue's privacy controls let each partner toggle individual account visibility.
-You can share the joint checking account while keeping your personal savings private.
+Per account privacy controls let each partner toggle visibility.
+Share the joint checking, keep your personal savings private.

 Watch out for